CausalityViolation/JWTAuthWithGatewayForPizzaApp/README.md

 # JWTAuthWithGatewayForComradePizza
-Gateway and Authentication Application for ComradePizza.
+Gateway and Authentication Application for Pizza app.
 Collab with BobZoid.